UniversalScientificTechnologies/UST_docs/THUNDERMILL/THUNDERMILL01.md

 ## Maintenance

 The THUNDERMILL01 sensor is designed to require minimal maintenance.
 However, to ensure optimal performance and accuracy, it is recommended to inspect and clean the device at least once per season.
 Removing dust and other debris using compressed air or a soft brush helps maintain the device's functionality, calibration, and prolongs its service life.

+### Transport and Field Deployment

+The EFM and accessories are packaged in a rugged **Eurobox-type logistics container (30 × 40 × 27 cm)**, suitable for field logistics and automated handling systems.

+  - Outer dimensions: 30 × 40 × 27 cm
+  - Material: High-quality PP
+  - Packaging weight: ~5 kg
+  - Euro-pallet capacity: up to 72 units per 120 × 80 cm pallet

+All components THUNDERMILL01, terminal, cabling, and spare parts, are organized into custom-fit compartments.
+Thanks to this design, the entire system can be shipped and handled like conventional laboratory or industrial equipment, improving handling ergonomics and streamlining deployment workflows.

 ## Experimental Results